todbot/blink1/docs/README.md

 The local Web API is a REST API with JSON responses that comes with the Mac OS X and Windows control applications.

-It is documented in "app-url-api".
+It is documented in [app-url-api](app-url-api.md).
-And has a set of step-by-step examples in "app-url-api-examples".
+And has a set of step-by-step examples in [app-url-api-examples](app-url-api-examples).

 IFTTT API